kaisubr/Paladins-Neural-Network__inferencer/README.md

-# Paladins Neural Network
+# Paladins Artificial Neural Network: Inferencer Module

+This inferencer in this repository applies the model that I created [here]() onto realtime game data!
+The inferencer's versioning system will append the model's version (i.e. v4.4-0).

 Paladins is a first-person shooter with complex game mechanics, such as deployables, revealing, and crowd control effects.

-The Paladins Neural Network detects enemy models and may be used to intelligently aim the player at a target.
+The Paladins Artificial Neural Network uses a convolutional neural network that detects enemy models and may be used to intelligently aim the player at a target.
 * The network can detect obfuscated enemies, such as revealed enemies behind walls
 * In some cases, the model was able to predict almost completely obstructed bodies
 * The model is able detect partial bodies (such as a torso but no legs)